IngridGdesigns/bibliotheca/README.md

 3. You might have more than one copy of React in the same app See https://fb.me/react-invalid-hook-call for tips about how to debug and fix this problem.
  ```
-Found a forum on using Auth0's for requesting accessTokens.
+I used VSCode debugger and found the breakpoint where it all went downhill, so I found a forum on using Auth0's for requesting accessTokens.
 After troubleshooting on my own and digging around, it states that I should use withAuth0, when using Class Components, instead of using ```{ useAuth0 }`` example:

 ```